doublebhaloo9999/IT206_PROJECT_1/README.md

 # IT206_PROJECT1
-# IT206_PROJECT1

-## Ksnake.cpp
+## sNAKED.cpp

 ### Overview
-`Ksnake.cpp` is a C++ implementation of the classic Snake game.
+`sNAKED.cpp` is a C++ implementation of the classic Snake game.
 The game is played in the console and features different difficulty levels, a scoring system, and a game-over condition when the snake collides with itself or the borders.

 ### Features
 - **Snake Movement**: The snake can move in four directions (up, down, left, right) using the keyboard.